-2021 marks the 153rd season of the Michigan City Municipal Band.
-The 2021 concert series will consist of ten free Thursday concerts, beginning June 10, and ending August 12.
+2022 marks the 154th season of the Michigan City Municipal Band.
+The 2022 concert series will consist of ten free Thursday concerts, beginning June 9, and ending August 11.
 All concerts begin at 7:30p and last about an hour at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
 The band plays a wide variety of music, with concerts designed to entertain audience members of all ages.
 The MCMB also plays for the annual Memorial Day ceremony at Greenwood Cemetery, and in the Michigan City Patriotic Parade.

 Jeffrey Scott Doebler is the conductor for the MCMB, and Quincy Ford is the assistant conductor.
 Dr. Doebler serves as director of music education and bands at Valparaiso University.
 He is a past president of the Indiana Bandmasters Association and the Indiana Music Education Association.
 He is founder and conductor of Windiana: Professional Concert Band of Northwest Indiana.
 Mr. Ford, principal saxophone in the MCMB, is retired director of bands from Michigan City High School.

 The seventh concert of the 154th season of the Michigan City Municipal (MCMB) will be held on Thursday, July 21, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
 The band plays a variety of music designed to entertain audience members of all ages.
 All concerts are free and everyone is welcome.
 Jeffrey Scott Doebler is the conductor for MCMB and Quincy Ford is the assistant conductor.
 Dr. Doebler serves as director of music education at Valparaiso University.
 Mr. Ford, principal saxophone in the MCMB, is retired director of bands and music department chairperson at Michigan City High School.
 Quincy Ford will lead the band this week.